Cha Woo-chan

 Cha Woo-chan (born May 31, 1987) is a South Korean former professional baseball pitcher who played for the LG Twins of KBO League.

 He played for Samsung until the 2016 season and moved to Samsung on December 14, 2016, signing a free agent contract on the condition of 9.5 billion won in total four years.
 The team explained that he had recruited him to set the stage for future championship challenges.

-Relationship
+Personal life

 In May 2017, it was revealed that he is in a relationship with top model and TV personality Han Hye-jin.
 However, it was announced that the two broke up after six months of dating.